Climate change in China: Temperature and weather changes

-There has also been an increased occurrence of climate-related disasters such as drought and flood, and the amplitude is growing.
+There has also been an increased occurrence of climate-related disasters such as droughts and floods, and the impact is growing.
 These events have grave consequences for productivity when they occur, and also create serious repercussions for the natural environment and infrastructure.
 This threatens the lives of billions and aggravates poverty.

 Since the 18th National Congress of the Chinese Communist Party (CCP) convened in 2012, China has prioritized its response to climate change.

-A study published in 2017, using continuous and coherent severe weather reports from over 500 manned stations from 1961 to 2010, found a significant decreasing trend in severe weather occurrence across China, with the total number of severe weather days that have either thunderstorms, hail and/or damaging wind decreasing about 50% from 1961 to 2010.
+A study published in 2017, using continuous and coherent severe weather reports from over 500 staffed stations from 1961 to 2010, found a significant decreasing trend in severe weather occurrence across China, with the total number of severe weather days that have either thunderstorms, hail and/or damaging wind decreasing about 50% from 1961 to 2010.
 The reduction in severe weather occurrences correlated strongly with the weakening of the East Asian summer monsoon.

 China observed a ground average temperature increase of 0.24 C-change per decade from 1951 to 2017, exceeding the global rate.
 The average precipitation of China was 641.3 mm in 2017, 1.8% more than the average precipitation of previous years.
 There was an annual increase in concentrations of carbon dioxide from 1990 to 2016.
 The annual mean concentration of atmospheric carbon dioxide, methane, and nitrous oxide at Wanliguan Station were 404.4 ppm, 1907 ppb, and 329.7 ppb separately in 2016, slightly higher than the global mean concentration in 2016.